jpmrblood/ai-suka/src/content/blog/3-step-framework-new-tech.md

 ## Real-World Application: Personal Training Agent

-Let's see how this works with a concrete example - building a personal training companion app.
+This framework can be applied to various use cases.
+Here's how it works with building a personal training companion app:

 **Research Phase Results:**
-- OpenAI Agent SDK was initially considered but deemed too low-level
+- OpenAI Agent SDK was initially considered but deemed too low-level for this application
-- Crew AI recommended for solo entrepreneur use case due to:
+- Crew AI was recommended for solo entrepreneur use cases due to:
   - Faster time to value
   - Better abstractions for memory management
   - Cost flexibility across LLM providers